BIOMED 2510 - Biomedical Science IIA

 Learning Activities SummaryPlease Note:

-- Tutorials are held fortnightly and begin in week 2 and some teaching activities will be held in week 13.
+- Tutorials begin in week 2 and are held approximately fortnightly (with some variation to account for other course activities).
+Some teaching activities will be held in week 13.

 - Lecture topics are subject to change based on staff availability.